siyuxie2025/607-project-03/docs/OPTIMIZATION.md

-## Numerical Stability
+## 2. Numerical Stability

+### Problem Identified

-**Problem**: Division by zero warinings, this is due to extreme values for heavy-tail data and variance calculation with small sample size.
-In early rounds OLS update, there are ill-conditioned matrices.
+**Division by zero warnings** - This is due to extreme values for heavy-tail data and variance calculation with small sample size.
+In early rounds of OLS update, there are ill-conditioned matrices.

+From baseline profiling (see `docs/BASELINE.md`), we detected **1833+ numerical warnings** during simulation runs.

+### Solution Implemented

-**Solution**: I eliminated division by zero warnings and improved robustness for heavy-tailed distributions.
+I eliminated division by zero warnings and improved robustness for heavy-tailed distributions.
 They are included in numerical stability module `src/numerical_stability.py` with:

-1. Safe division: returns 0 when sample size n=0;
+1. **Safe division**: returns 0 when sample size n=0
-2. Stable variance computation: always >= 1e-8;
+2. **Stable variance computation**: always >= 1e-8
-3. Matrix condition checking: condition check + regularization;
+3. **Matrix condition checking**: condition check + regularization
-4. Heavy-tail handing: caps extreme outliers at 1st/99th quantile.
+4. **Heavy-tail handling**: caps extreme outliers at 1st/99th quantile

 **Code Comparison**: